wrhe/wrhe.github.io/_pages/about.md

 <center><img src="files/myface.png" width="200"></center>

 <span style="font-size:1.2em;">**About Me**</span>\\
 Welcome to my website!
-I am a first-year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
+I am a second-year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
 I am fortunate to be advised by [Ryan O'Donnell](https://www.cs.cmu.edu/~odonnell/).
 Previously, I was an undergraduate at Duke University, where I got my B.S. in Mathematics and Computer Science and was fortunate to be advised by [Benjamin Rossman](https://users.cs.duke.edu/~br148/) and [Debmalya Panigrahi](https://www.debmalyapanigrahi.org/).

 My research interests lie in theoretical computer science.
 Recently I have been thinking about problems in pseudorandomness and Markov chain mixing.
 As an undergraduate I worked on circuit complexity and graph algorithms.

-Outside of research, I enjoy playing basketball, attempting to climb rocks, and watching movies.
+Outside of research, I enjoy playing basketball, playing tennis, and watching movies.

 My email: william.rui.he "at" gmail.com **or** wrhe "at" cs.cmu.edu